cloudnativeessentials/dra-tutorial/README.md

 ```

 Create the DeviceClass that represents the supported devices of the DRA driver.
-Let's take a look at the manifest for the DeviceClass
+Let's take a look at the manifest for the DeviceClass:

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/deviceclass.yaml
 ```